dev-xero/dev-xero/README.md

 I'm a cs student and software engineer focused on backend and applied Machine Learning systems.
 I also enjoy learning about computer graphics, app development, and distributed systems.

-In my spare time, I draw, participate in competitive programming contests or read books.
+In my spare time I like to draw, participate in competitive programming contests or read books.
 Cheers.

 ##